 For as long as I can remember, my mother has been making a similar version of this simple, classic macaroni salad recipe.
 It has always been my favorite.
-I don’t want anything fancy in my mac salad, so the simplest version works best for me.
+I don’t want anything fancy in my macaroni salad, so the simplest version works best for me.

 You must begin with the small noodles with the hole in the middle (otherwise known as ditalini).
 I suppose you could use small elbows too, but I personally love the little guys.